VirusTotal/yara/docs/writingrules.rst

 and bitwise operators (``&``, ``|``, ``<<``, ``>>``, ``~``, ``^``) can be used on numerical
 expressions.

-Integers are always 64-bits longs, even the results of functions like `uint8`, `uint16` and `uint32` are promoted to 64-bits.
+Integers are always 64-bits long, even the results of functions like `uint8`, `uint16` and `uint32` are promoted to 64-bits.
 This is something you must take into account, specially while using bitwise operators (for example, ~0x01 is not 0xFE but 0xFFFFFFFFFFFFFFFE).
-Floating points numbers are not supported.

 The following table lists the precedence and associativity of all operators.
 The table is sorted in descending precedence order, which means that operators listed